 Two Australian companies that are championing CBD supplementation and hemp seed oil for pets are HempPet.

-The Cannabis Co. source all of their cannabis from farms in Tasmania and Victoria and are currently working towards organic certification.
+The Cannabis Co. source all of its cannabis from farms in Tasmania and Victoria and is currently working towards organic certification.

 They sell a 100% Raw Hemp Seed Oil product for pets costing $32.95.

 CBD oil prices vary online anywhere from $20 up to $699 and are dependent on size and strength, among other factors.
 However, it’s important to remember that price often isn’t a reliable indicator of quality.
-For the time being your best option is to go through the legal channels to obtain a product that you can be sure is safe and effective.
+If you decide to go through the green market, make sure you do your research and reach out and ask questions.